Hospice Care Isn’t a Death Sentence: Get the Facts

 Talk with your older adult’s doctor to find out if hospice could benefit them.

-If it’s not a good option for your older adult at this time, let the doctor know that you’re open to discussing it when the time is right.
-That way, they’ll know that it’s something you’d like to learn about and consider in the future.
+If it’s not a good option for your older adult, let the doctor know you’re open to discussing it when the time is right.
+That way, they’ll see that it’s something you’d like to learn about and consider in the future.

-And in the meantime, you can do more research to find out if hospice could be helpful in the future.
+In the meantime, you can do more research to determine whether hospice could be helpful in the future.

 Recommended for you: